Ealdor/pypbp/README.md

 ###Puzzle Generator:
 Inside the generator directory there is a generator script to generate new puzzles from an image bitmap (CSV or JSON).

-To use the generator write on a terminal (insie the generator directory):
+To use the generator write on a terminal (inside the generator directory):

 > python main.py